Our school vision statement is, ‘Together we can Achieve More’. Our school has three core values of: respect, kindness and co-operation.

 Our offer to children with special educational needs and disabilities was prepared on 1st September 2014

-It will be reviewed in September 2017 and then updated every 6 months from that date.
+It will be reviewed and updated every 6 months from that date.